Ghost net: Collection and recycling

 Legalizing gear retrievals and establishing waste management systems is required to manage and mitigate abandoned, lost, and discarded fishing gear at-sea.
 The company Net-works worked out a solution to turn discarded fishing nets into carpet tiles.

 Between 2008 and 2015, the US Fishing for Energy initiative collected 2.8 million pounds of fishing gear, and in partnership with Reworld turned this into enough electricity to power 182 homes for one year by incineration.

 One retrieval initiative in Southwest Nova Scotia in Canada conducted 60 retrieval trips, searched ~1523 square kilometers of the seafloor and removed 7064 kg of abandoned, lost, and discarded fishing gear (ALDFG) (comprising 66% lobster traps and 22% dragger cable).
 Lost traps continued to capture target and non-target species.
 A total of 15 different species were released from retrieved ALDFG, including 239 lobsters (67% were market-sized) and seven groundfish (including five species-at-risk).
 The commercial losses from ALDFG in Southwest Nova Scotia were estimated at $175,000 CAD annually.

 In 2009 world-renowned Dutch technical diver Pascal van Erp started to recover abandoned ghost fishing gear entangled on North Sea wrecks.
 He soon inspired others.
 Organised teams of volunteer technical divers recovered tons of ghost fishing gear off the Netherlands coastline.
 The loop was then closed - after a season's diving 22 tons of fishing gear was sent to the Aquafil Group for recycling back into new Nylon 6 material.
 In 2012 Pascal van Erp formally founded the not-for-profit Ghost Fishing organisation.
 In 2020 the Ghost Fishing Foundation rebranded as the Ghost Diving Foundation.

 A plan to protect UK seas from ghost fishing was backed by the European Parliament Fisheries Committee in 2018.
 Mr. Flack, who led the committee, said: "Abandoned fishing nets are polluting our seas, wasting fishing stocks and indiscriminately killing whales, sea lions or even dolphins.
 The tragedy of ghost fishing must end".

 Net amnesty schemes such as Fishing for Litter create incentives for the collection and responsible disposal of end of life fishing gear.
 These schemes address the root cause for many net abandonments, which is the financial cost of their disposal.

 Fishing nets are often made from extremely high quality plastics to ensure suitable strength, which makes them desirable for recycling.
 Initiatives like Healthy Seas are connecting environmental cleanup projects to manufacturers to re-use these materials.
 Recycled waste nets can be made into yarn and consumer products, such as swimwear.
+A 2022 review of fishing-net recycling identified the Kelp Chair, a 3D-printed chair made from recycled fishing nets and wood fibre, as another application of recycled fishing-net material.

 In Australia, the Carpentaria Ghost Nets Program has collaborated with indigenous communities to increase awareness of ghost nets and to foster long term solutions.
 The program has trained indigenous northern Australians in scouting for ghost nets and in removing ghost nets and other plastic pollution.